 The Statement of Fiduciary Net Position displays Plan assets, liabilities, and fiduciary net position restricted for pension at year-end.
 The Statement of Changes in Fiduciary Net Position provides information on the source of the change in fiduciary net position restricted for pension during the year.
-The increase in total assets of \$52.4 million, or 15.3%, in 2019 was primarily the result of the increase in the fair value of investments.
+When compared to 2019, the increase in total assets of \$33.7 million, or 8.5%, in 2020 was primarily the result of the appreciation in the fair value of investments.

-As of December 31, 2019, and 2018 the Plan's fiduciary net position was:
+As of December 31, 2020, and 2019 the Plan's fiduciary net position was: